Explore the data and map solar energy

 Parameters for the Hillshade raster function

 A new layer, named Hillshade_DSM, is added to the map.
-For optimum visual effect, you'll combine hillshade and DSM layer symbolization.
+For a better visual effect, you'll use the DSM layer's transparency to display both the DSM and hillshade at the same time.

 The DSM layer is set to 40 percent layer transparency.
 When it is drawn above the hillshade, both layers are visible.